lj8128/cs103a-cpa01/README.md

-# CS103a Spring 22
+# CS103a CPA01

-This git repository is for sharing code developed in the course lessons.
-Each Lesson will be a different branch with the name L??.
-Not all lessons have branches.
+This repository contains my Creative Programming Assignment #1 for CS103a.